Rite of Chanting the KALAMA SUTTA: (1)

 After having heard the Buddha teaching, analyzing, and explaining the right confidences clearly, the Kalamas were extremely happy to respectfully pay homage to the Buddha, and spoke out the meaningful, praiseful, reverential, and metaphorical words as follows:

 “How wonderful it is!
 Respectfully dear the World-Honored One.
 How marvelous it is!
 Respectfully dear the Exalted One, the Dharma skillfully proclaimed by the Buddha himself is very practical, present, specific, and clear, has been penetrated deeply into our hearts, made our minds softer, gentler, and better.
-The Buddha Dharma has opened our minds suddenly brighten up, as a person who erects upright what is fallen down, turns face upward what is overturned, opens out what is closed secretly, reveals what is hidden, shows the way to those who are lost, carries light into the darkness so that those who have eyes can see visible objects in detail.
+The Buddha Dharma has opened our minds suddenly brighten up, as a person who erects upright what is fallen down, turns face upward what is overturned, opens out what is closed secretly, reveals what is concealed, shows the way to those who are lost, carries light into the darkness so that those who have eyes can see visible objects in detail.
 As a person who goes in the dark night meets light.
 As a blind person, whose eyes get brightened.
 By many skillful methods of teaching, the World-Honored One has helped us to see everything clearly like daylight.

 May the World-Honored One regard and accept us as lay devotees.
 From now until our whole lives, we are determined to take refuge in the Buddha, the Dharma, and the Sangha, and committed to practicing the five Ethical Trainings fully: 1.
 Respecting lives, developing compassion and loving-kindness, protecting natural environment, and nourishing inner peace by being aware not to kill living beings.
 2. Letting go of the stingy and greedy mind, expressing the happy mind of almsgivings, making offerings, and protecting the Triple Gem by being aware not to take what is not given.
 3. Building happiness for family, living faithfully with a legal spouse by being aware not to do sexual misconduct, adultery, and not to violate kids’ sexuality.
 4. Saying the true, harmonious, and loving speech, bringing mutual trust and prestige for the many by being aware not to tell lies.
 5. Protecting vigorous health, lucid mind, bringing peacefulness and happiness for families, schools, and societies by being aware not to take alcohols, drugs, toxins, including smoking, gambling, and playing violent video games online.